atomicx6637/ba-architecture/ea-service-catalog.md

 ## How to Use This Catalog

 - **Business Leaders**: Identify which services support your strategic initiatives and operational needs
-- **Project Sponsors**: Understand how EA services integrate into your project lifecycle
+- **Project Sponsors**: Understand how EA services integrate into your project lifecycle, from advisory support to architectural governance
-- **IT Leadership**: Leverage EA services for technology strategy and investment optimization
+- **IT Leadership**: Leverage EA services for technology strategy, roadmap planning, standards governance, and investment optimization
+- **Solution Architects**: Access architectural guidance, standards, design patterns, and review processes
 - **Finance**: Partner with us on capital planning and portfolio investment visibility

 **Key Principle**: EA services are advisory and enabling.
 We provide expertise, frameworks, and insights that empower stakeholders to make better decisions faster.